Get registered for courses as early as you can.

 Take advantage of the writing support for non-native English speakers - or even those for native English speakers looking for assistance with their writing skills.

 The Academic Skills Center offers writing courses, and the Writing Center offers support in the form of webinars, paper review appointments, and other online resources targeted to assist non-native English speakers develop the writing skills vital to success in a Walden degree program.
-For more information, please visit the Academic Skills Center’s WCSS Courses and Workshops page and the Writing Center's Multilingual Student support page.
+For more information, please visit the Academic Skills Center’s CAEX Courses and Workshops page and the Writing Center's Multilingual Student support page.

 Visit the Global Students website.